Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Summary

-• Credits are consumed by media-processing operations
+• Credits are consumed only when processing media files

 Next Steps